dark-side/sports-hub/products/sport_news_portal/web_application_features/social_networks/README.md

-# Social Networks on the portal
+# Social networks on the portal

 - [Description](#description)
 - [Check list](#check-list)